guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

-## Impliment Google Analytics
+## Implement Google Analytics

 This describes how to work with Google Analytics (GA)

 ## Hints

-Always discuss the reporting requirements before you impliment any new dimensions.
+Always discuss the reporting requirements before you implement any new dimensions.
 Talk to the mobile apps team early, things can always be a bit different once you take their needs into account

 ## Dashboards